 - How to write a blog post infographic

-How to choose the right blog post topic:
+How to choose a good blog post topic:

 Your blog post should solve your customers’ biggest challenges.
 Put yourself in your audience’s shoes and think about their biggest problems, then write them in a list.
-The solutions to these problems should be your topic ideas.
+The solutions to these problems should be your blog post ideas.

 Filter your ideas based on what you sell, as your blog topics should be relevant to what you offer if you want to convert readers to leads and sales.

 Do audience research

 If you want accurate targeting, ask your audience about their challenges.
 I create a simple survey with a tool like Papeform and share it to my list and social media followers.
 This gives me lots of topic ideas.